mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/animated_brushes.rst

     :alt: krita Animated brush tip layer setup
     :width: 800

-You can use :kbd:`Alt` + |mouseleft| on the layer thumbnails to isolate layers without hiding them.
+You can use the :kbd:`Alt +` |mouseleft| shortcut on the layer thumbnails to isolate layers without hiding them.

 .. image:: /images/brush-tips/Krita-animtedbrush1.png
     :alt: Animated brush tips isolated layers

 When done you should have a mess like this.

-Go into the brush settings (:kbd:`F5`), and go to predefined brush-tips, and click stamp.
+Go into the brush settings (:kbd:`F5` key), and go to predefined brush-tips, and click stamp.
 You will get this window.

 .. image:: /images/brush-tips/Krita-animtedbrush2.png
     :alt: Predefined brush tips dialog